taunsquared/taunsquared.github.io/_open-lab-notebook/01-intro.md

 * to engage young people in questioning the status quo, both in and out of science;

-* to develop a theoretical framework for testing hypotheses about the general principles of intelligence (as opposed to how intelligence is specifically implemented in humans), as applied to natural behaviours; and
+* to develop a theoretical framework for testing hypotheses about the general principles of intelligence (as opposed to intelligence as specifically implemented by humans); and

 * to establish a descriptive vocabulary for functions and aspects of the mind, in order to connect the activity of nervous cells to our life experiences.